cnieren/Blog/content/post/2016-02-08-big-changes.md

 ## Theme
 Hugo also has an impressive list of beautiful and free [themes] you can use to get up and running quickly.
 I decided that using the Jekyll importer and a pre-built theme would be too easy.
 So I decided to build my own theme in order to really learn how Hugo works and not just build my blog on a technology I don't fully understand.
 I started by copying one of the existing themes, and modifying it to fit what I wanted, but ended up replacing most, if not all, of what I started with from the original theme.
 The decision to build my own theme did have its intended effect of forcing me to learn a significant amount about how Hugo works, and I feel much more comfortable digging into the innards of my site than I did when I was using Jekyll.

 The colors are all based on Ethan Schoonover's [Solarized] theme.
-I have spent and unhealthy amount of time getting this color scheme working on every terminal and code editor I use, so it seemed natural that I should spend even more time styling my blog with the same colors.
+I have spent an unhealthy amount of time getting this color scheme working on every terminal and code editor I use, so it seemed natural that I should spend even more time styling my blog with the same colors.

 ## Codeship
 One of the benefits of using Jekyll was that GitHub Pages support it natively, you can read more about that [here]({{< relref "post/2015-09-02-about-this-blog-2.md#github" >}}).
-If you aren't using Jekyll with GitHub Pages, you need to have two branches that you manage for your site:
+If you are using GitHub Pages to serve a statically generated site, you need to have two branches that you manage for your site:

 * <i class="fa fa-code-fork"></i> master - contains the code for the generator and is where you would work on new content.
 * <i class="fa fa-code-fork"></i> gh-pages - contains the static generated content that will be served by GitHub Pages.

-This extra branch management didn't sound like a lot of fun, so I decided to use [Codeship], a Continuous Delivery service, to handle the building and publishing steps for the blog.
+This extra branch management, while not terrible, didn't sound like a lot of fun, so I decided to use [Codeship], a Continuous Delivery service, to handle the building and publishing steps for the blog.
 After creating an account with Codeship I setup a new Go project and configured the integration with GitHub.
 When Codeship notices a change in the GitHub repository it spins up a Docker container with Go installed, and pulls the code from GitHub into the container.
-Controll is then handed over to the following test script:
+Control is then handed over to the following test script:
 ~~~  bash
 go get -v github.com/spf13/hugo
 hugo